burgues0/burgues0/README.md

 # Hello there!
-I'm *Victor* - aka Burgues 👋
+I'm *Victor* - aka burgues0 👋

 ### I'm a Cybersecurity enthusiast and an Eternal student!
-- I'm currently strengthening my soft skills, as well as studying about General Data Protection Regulation
+- Placeholder
-- 2023 Goals: Get a job as a Junior CyberSec Analyst | Complete "Practical Ethical Hacking" course at [TCM Academy](https://academy.tcm-sec.com/)
+- Placeholder
-- Fun fact: I love gaming 🎮, cooking 🍚 and going for hikes/trails 🌄🗻
+- Fun fact: I love going for hikes and trails 🌄🗻

 ## Github Stats 📊